 Willoughby demanded that his story should be told.
 I was halfway through part one, driven to get as much down on paper as I could, when the news came through that the person who was his inspiration had died suddenly.
 I more or less completed part one, wondering whether to retell his role in the Talent Seekers, or to give a modest summary, which is what my Willoughby eventually did.
 ‘Eventually,’ because over two years went by before I took up his story again.
 Once I realised where the story ended, for now, I could get going again.
 Willoughby’s story becomes entwined with that of Fred and George, the original Princelings, so there will be more to hear from him before the end of the saga.

-Lovers of the series will enjoy this latest adventure, but newcomers may find it easier to start with book 1 or book 5.
+Lovers of the series will enjoy this latest adventure, and I sometimes think newcomers could start here without too many problems.
+But they may find it easier to start with book 1 or book 5.
 It’s a mystery adventure in a world not quite like ours, suitable for age 10 and upwards.

 Ready for a taste?
 You can sample the first few chapters by clicking the Preview button above, complete with their illustrations.
 You can also read the first chapter on Smashwords.